fastfruits/fastfruits/README.md

 - **[Portfolio Website]** - Personal website which hosts my projects and I use to show off my website creation abilities like responsivness and interactability.
 [Repository](https://github.com/fastfruits/Website)

 ## 💻 What I'm Currently Learning
-- **[Use of APIs]:** - Working with APIs like OpenAI, Microsoft Azure, and ElevenLabs to create projects with prexisting programs and models.
+- **[Robotics/Electronics]:** - Working with microcontrollers and microcomputers like Arduinos and Raspberry Pis to create a physical project to fullfill a certain task.
 - **[C++]** - Looking to learn how to code with C++ and creating more optimized code and memory storage.

 ## 📫 How to Reach Me